 Northampton School for Girls, Spinney Hill Road, Northampton NN3 6DG

-- Students who will have an older sibling continuing at NSG at the time of admission.
+- Students who will have an older sibling continuing at NSG at the time of admission* (see note 1).

-Note: After the allocation of places to students with SEN, all students will be placed in five bands of cognitive ability.
+After the allocation of places to students with EHC plans and oversubscription criteria 1 to 4, the remaining students will be placed in five bands of cognitive ability.
 The following process is used:

 - The bands of cognitive ability will be of equal size and will be based on the same common ability test.

-- The number to be admitted from each band, after allocation of SEN places, is determined by dividing the places remaining by five.
+- The number to be admitted from each band is determined by dividing the places remaining by five.